antonbabenko/terraform-cost-estimation/README.md

 NB: Cost estimation uses official [AWS pricing data](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/price-changes.html) and does not include estimates for items not specified in Terraform configurations (e.g., usage patterns, amount of API calls, bandwidth, disk I/O, spot prices, AWS discounts, etc.).

+It is sometimes impossible to extract all information required for cost estimations from the Terraform plan provided, and it is more accurate to get estimates from the Terraform state file after the infrastructure is created.

 See the list of [supported resources](#supported-resources).